thekerneldev/Snort-AddonFF-Alert/README.md

 Snort-IDS-Alert-Addon
 =====================

-Addon for Firefox that alert, on the website browser access, intrusion activite detected and logged by Snort IDS.
+Addon for Firefox, that alert intrusion activite detected and logged by Snort on the website access.